-Join us April 18th at 5:00 PM at the Lumberton library for "Plant a Seed."
-Learn about plants and maybe 'plant' one yourself!
+Join us August 15th at 5:00 PM at the Lumberton library for "Entomology" The Science of Bugs!

 ecoEXPLORE (Experiences Promoting Learning Outdoors for Research and Education) is an incentive-based citizen science program for children in grades K-8.
 Developed by The North Carolina Arboretum, this innovative program combines science exploration with kid-friendly technology to foster a fun learning environment for children while encouraging them to explore the outdoors and participate in citizen science.

 Citizen Science encourages volunteers of any age to collect and submit scientific information to real life scientists, which will assist in their research and data analysis.
 Scientists around the world need help collecting data.
 By becoming a citizen scientist, participants can help professional scientists understand changes in the environment and see how these changes impact plants, animals and other natural resources.